huiwen-goy/emotion/README.md

 #### About this project

-The goals of this project were to: 1) find out which acoustic characteristics best characterize seven vocal emotions, and 2) find out which characteristics listeners with normal hearing and listeners with hearing loss use to identify vocal emotion.
+The goals of this project were to:
+1) find out which acoustic characteristics best characterize seven vocal emotions
+2) find out which characteristics listeners with normal hearing and listeners with hearing loss use to identify vocal emotion.

 #### Graphs and analyses